CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/objects/convert-object/_index.md

 ---
 title: "Convert Object"
 linkTitle: "Convert Object"
-description: "Convert an object to other data types"
+description: "Convert an object to other data types."
 ---